natezmatthews/DriversSeat/README.md

 ## Steps to run the application in the future
 ### If there have been changes to the repository
 1. Pull down the new changes using `git pull`.
-If you encounter an error, ask for help, since there are too many possible errors to capture in this README.
+If you encounter an error, ask for help, since there are too many possible errors to address in this README.
 1. Run `npm install` again, since there may be new dependencies to install, or old dependencies to update.
 1. Start the application: `npm start`